maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/muscle_quasistatictendon/readme.md

     - the main idea is to use the results of the previous timesteps for the initial values of displacement, velocities and pressure.
 - Add precice adapter for quasistatic solver in `00_nested_solver.h` and `00_nested:solver.tpp`.

-> **Warning**
-> The way we write displacements and velocities to precice changes from the quasistatic to the dynamic solver!
-See function `getDisplacementVelocityValues` in the adapter.